codex-router/codex.jenkins/README.md

 - **Pipeline Step Analysis**: Use the `codexAnalysis` step in your Pipeline scripts
 - **Interactive Chat**: Use the `codexChat` step for real-time interactive chat sessions with Codex CLI
+- **Build Dropdown Chat**: Access Codex Chat directly from the build dropdown menu (next to "Timings") for every job
 - **Stage-level Analysis**: Automatic analysis of pipeline stages with context gathering
 - **Freestyle Job Support**: Add Codex analysis or interactive chat as build steps in freestyle jobs
 - **Multiple Analysis Types**: Build, test, deployment, security, performance, and quality analysis